Feel free to email [email protected] or call (814) 488-3939 with any scheduling questions.

 If I don’t have insurance, what is the cash price?

 Fluzone Quadrivalent is $28, Fluzone High Dose (recommended for those age 65 and older) is $68 (subject to change) and Flublok is $68.

 What do I need to bring to the flu shot clinic?

 Please bring your photo ID and insurance card(s).
 A PDF of our consent form is also available below.
 Filling this out ahead of time will help expedite your registration process.

 How can I find a clinic near me?

-We will have walk in/drive thru clinics at the LECOM Senior Living Center (5535 Peach Street) every Thursday in September and October.
+We will have walk in/drive thru clinics at the LECOM Center for Health and Aging (3910 Schaper Avenue) every Thursday in September and October.
 Please also see the PDF of our public clinics in various locations.

 Do I need to make an appointment?